openid/sharedsignals/openid-caep-1_0.md

   from 1970-01-01T0:0:0Z as measured in UTC until the date/time.

 event_metadata
-: OPTIONAL, JSON object: metadata specific to the event and or actions(s) in the event provided by the transmitter.
+: OPTIONAL, JSON object: metadata specific to the event provided by the Transmitter.
 The object MUST contain one or more key/value pairs.
-This claim SHOULD not be used to express information about the subject.
+This claim SHOULD be used to express information about the event, not the subject.

 initiating_entity
 : OPTIONAL, JSON string: describes the entity that invoked the event.